Niceifenma/Cash-and-Carry-Online-Stores-Dashboard/README.md

 - Total profit earned (2011-2014): $2,388,103.51.
 - Yearly profit: $383,683.80 (2011), $527,307.47 (2012), $658,726.13 (2013), $818,386.11 (2014).
 - From 2011 to 2014, Profits peaked in December, November, September, and November respectively.
- - Losses recorded during 2011-2014, were in April, February, February, and January respectively, mostly during post-holiday months, likely due to poor sales.
+ - Losses recorded during 2011-2014, were in April, February, and January respectively, mostly during post-holiday months, likely due to poor sales.
  - Profit growth declined to 24.2% in 2014, compared to 25% in 2013 and 37.4% in 2012, despite sales growth rising to 26.3%.
 This drop may be due to increased operational costs, higher discounts, rising shipping expenses, or a shift toward lower-margin products.
 Additional factors like higher marketing and logistics costs to achieve sales growth likely reduced profitability.

 ![EX  Summary Profit Analysis](https://github.com/user-attachments/assets/a05acdd8-e842-49a6-a228-7b0cc8f1db0b)